-In 2019, Thunder Bay Tree Service contractors will apply using a different herbicide mix that does not contain glyphosate at the direction of the cooperative.
+In 2019, Thunder Bay Tree Service contractors plan to apply a different herbicide mix that does not contain glyphosate.
+This change was through the direction of the cooperative.
 Ninety-four percent of this product mixture is water and expected to yield the same results as other herbicides.
 It is also not classified as a hazardous substance or mixture according to the Occupational Safety and Health Administration Hazard Communication Standard.
 The herbicide will be selectively applied to woody plants and broad leaf weeds using backpack style, hand pump sprayers.
 Low volume applications will take place from May to October.

 This herbicide contains Garlon 3A(5%) by Dow Agrosciences, Escort XP TM Herbicide by Dupont (0.25%), MILESTONE by Dow Agrosciences (0.09%) and Elite platinum (0.5%).